hmage/norm/README.md

 If your compiler works and can compile a simple "hello world" program, you can compile [any package listed here](https://github.com/hmage/norm/tree/master/packages).

-Also, if you don't have root, it's very likely you don't have latest versions of software you want.
+If you don't have root, it's very likely that software you want to use isn't the latest version.
 And, in some cases, downloading binaries won't help -- your libc might be too old to run them.

 ## Examples
  * `norm install gcc` -- downloads, compiles and installs gcc 4.9.
 Great way to try out new compiler.
  * `norm install ffmpeg` -- if you're on Debian wheezy, then your ffmpeg is _very_ outdated.
 This will gets you the newest ffmpeg with support for x264, x265, webm, opus and AAC.
- * `norm install git` -- similarly, your system copy of git might not support the new features like push to deploy, reference cloning and shallow cloning.
+ * `norm install git` -- similarly, your system copy of git might not support new features like push to deploy, reference cloning and shallow cloning.
  * `norm install fetchmail maildrop dovecot` -- you don't need root to spin up your own IMAP server, either.
 Change the listening port to something higher than 1024, set up virtual accounts and you're good to go.
  * `norm install mc` -- latest midnight commander is much nicer than it was a few years ago, don't be stuck in the past.
- * `norm install openssh` -- your system openssh client might not support ECDSA and ed25519, which is increasingly problematic as the world around you moves off DSA and RSA.
+ * `norm install openssh` -- your system openssh client might not support ECDSA and ed25519, which is increasingly problematic as the world around you moves away from DSA and RSA.
  * `norm install fontconfig` -- if font rendering on your machine looks horrible, install this, set up `LD_LIBRARY_PATH` to `~/norm/lib` in bashrc (before interactive check cutoff) and restart the app.
  * `norm install virtual/forchrome` -- You want a shiny new chrome and don't have root?
-First, install this, then set up `LD_LIBRARY_PATH` like above, then run `chrome --no-sandbox`.
+First, install this, then set up `LD_LIBRARY_PATH` like above, then download chrome binary from official site and run `./chrome --no-sandbox`.
 Voila, you have latest chrome with latest flash.

 ## Hardcoded paths